Loud in a crowd: Nissan range gets grille makeover

-BEIJING, April 17 (Reuters) - Japanese carmaker Nissan Motor Co is going for a facelift to stand out from the crowd.
+BEIJING (Reuters) - Japanese carmaker Nissan Motor Co (7201.T) is going for a facelift to stand out from the crowd.

 In an increasingly competitive global market - in China alone there are some 80 automakers battling for sales - Nissan plans to put a V-shaped front grille design on most of its models to give itself a “distinct, unified face”, says global design chief Shiro Nakamura.